-Your industrial hygienist will determine which of the above methods is permissible for your specific project.
+Your industrial hygienist will determine which of the above asbestos testing methods is permissible for your specific project.
 Depending on the building type, anticipated construction work, type and condition of building materials, etc., your asbestos expert will determine what to test, where to test, and what sort of asbestos lab analysis to request.

 Common Asbestos Containing Materials

 Asbestos may be in any composite materials.
 Here is an abbreviated, incomplete list of materials with asbestos:

 - asbestos-containing flooring and mastic

 - paint that contains asbestos

 - asbestos in transite siding and similar materials